curlywallst/python-p3-v2-cli-orm-lab/README.md

         print("No department found")
 ```

-If the user selects the department numbered 1 in the list of departments to pick the Payroll Department, we know it is the 1st department in the list of all departments returned by the ORM method get_all.
+For example, if the user selects the department which is numbered 1 in the list of all departments (in our example 1 is the Payroll Department), we know it is the 1st department in the list of all departments returned by the ORM method get_all.
 To access the 1st department we need to use index of 0 to retrieve the correct department object from the list of all department objects.
 If the user wants the 2nd department it would be index 1 in the list, and so forth.
 Department.get_all() returns the list and Department.get_all()[int(number)-1] retrieves the proper department object from the list of objects to display.
 The chosen department is passed to the `list_department` function to print out the details of the chosen deparment **including its employees**.

 ### `list_department()`